skypjack/entt/README.md

 velocity.dy = 0.;
 ```

 It requires that `entity` is valid.
-Moreover, the entity does not have to have another instance of the component assigned to it.
+Moreover, the entity mustn't have another instance of the component assigned to it.
 If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 If the entity already has the given component and the user wants to replace it, the `replace` member function template is the way to go: